The Computer Cellar’s Most Frequently Asked Questions

 Q) Are you open today?

-A) Our hours are 10 AM to 7 PM Monday-Friday.
+A) Our hours are 10 AM to 7 PM Monday-Thursday and 10 AM to 5:30 PM on Friday.
 If it’s the weekend, we’re closed.
 Notices for weather-related, holiday, or other closings are on the front page of the site.
 If there’s not a special closing notice up there, and it’s within our normal hours, then we’re open!

 Q) How much does it cost to get (X) fixed?

 A) We can almost never give an accurate quote over the phone.
 Laptop designs and components can vary drastically, sometimes even when they’re the same model.
 If you want real numbers, you should come see us in person.
 Some common labor pricing, however is available on our pricing page.

 A) Yes, though on newer models of MacBook laptops (2016+), we are very limited on what we can do (details can be found on our Apple page).
 Feel free to describe your problem via email and provide the model year or serial number and we’ll let you know what your options are.